cgrandin/git-workshop/README.md

 Open the Git Shell, (not the GitHub application).
-The shortcut should be **C:\Users\your-computer-user-name\AppData\Local\GitHub\GitHub.appref-ms --open-shell**
+The shortcut should be **C:\Users\your-computer-user-name\AppData\Local\GitHub\GitHub.appref-ms --open-shell** but with **your-computer-user-name** replaced with your user account name.

 Note your starting directory, this is where your files will be.
 It should be the same as the one you entered into the GitHub application in the steps above.